cherylfong/FlshCrds/README.md

 - [X] Push code to GitHub
 ## Optional
 - [X] toggle the flashcard between the question side and the answer side
-- [ ] Style the question and answer side of the card to better distinguish between the two sides
+- [X] Style the question and answer side of the card to better distinguish between the two sides
-- [ ] Add selectable multiple choice answers beneath the card
+- [X] Add responsive multiple choice answers beneath the card
-   - [ ] Change the background color of the multiple choice answers when clicked to indicate whether the question waanswered correctly
+   - [X] Change the background color of the multiple choice answers when clicked to indicate if the question was answered correctly
-- [ ] Further customize and style the card
+- [X] Further customize and style the card